IGRDA/TFM/README.md

 The code is free of usage, but the author does not take responsibility for its use in practice since there may be some minor bugs.

+For a more advance topics and a complete work in the same lines see https://github.com/cantaro86/Financial-Models-Numerical-Methods.

 ## Contents

 <ul>